forefireAPI/cargese2025/_pages/program.md

 ### Afternoon
 **16h00 - 18h30**
 **Session 1 : Fire dynamics and fire-atmosphere coupling** *(Chair: ?)*
-This session will address the latest developments and numerical challenges in wildfire-atmosphere coupled models.
+This session will address the latest developments and numerical challenges in wildfire and wildfire-atmosphere coupled models.

 **Speakers :**
 - **Mika Peace** – Meteorologist and researcher in fire dynamics, *Bureau of Meteorology*